-FINANCIAL AID DEADLINE: MARCH 15th Student Aid Report must be received by the Office of Student Financial Services for the 2013-2014 academic year by March 15, 2013.
-WCSU suggests that you submit your FAFSA no later than March 1st, 2013 in order to meet our deadline.
+FINANCIAL AID PRIORITY DEADLINE: MARCH 15th Student Aid Report must be received by Financial Aid and Student Employment for the 2014-2015 academic year by the Priority Consideration Deadline of March 15, 2015.
+WCSU suggests that you submit your FAFSA no later than March 1st, 2015 in order to meet the Priority Consideration Deadline.
 A valid Expected Family Contribution (EFC) is required on your processed FAFSA.
 Please be sure to include WCSU's Federal School Code:001380

 Western Connecticut State University offers financial aid to help qualified students meet their educational expenses.
-The staff of the Office of Student Financial Services is available to assist students in determining their eligibility for the various sources of aid available.
+The staff of Financial Aid and Student Employment is available to assist students in determining their eligibility for the various sources of aid available.
 While not every one will qualify for assistance, a student should never assume he/she is ineligible without first applying.
 A wide spectrum of variables affect the application process, therefore many possible options exist that may pertain to a students particular circumstances.

 All financial aid recipients must apply annually to qualify for assistance, and must maintain satisfactory academic progress.